 Blinding

 Once the allocation is revealed, neither clinicians nor the child participant or their parent/legal guardian will remain blind to their allocated treatment.
 Codes will be assigned to the database, which will preserve blinding of study personnel.
 The senior statistician will remain blind to knowledge of which treatment is represented by each treatment code until final results have been shared with the Data Monitoring Committee (DMC).
+Emergency unblinding will not be necessary in this trial since it is an open study.

 Dissemination